Juan Luis Bosch Gutiérrez: Participation in several organizations

 He is the founder of CEAL– Business Council of Latin America - which was created around 1992, to form a community of business leaders interested in supporting the economic and social growth of Latin America.

 He is also a member of the board of directors of Fundación Juan Bautista Gutiérrez, CMI's social outreach organization that supports projects mainly focused on education and health in Guatemala.

 He participated as a panelist in the XVI in the "Ibero-American Business Summit" in which energy, commerce and logistics were the main issues addressed.

-He is presently a successful businessman who was recently portrayed, with CMI, in the Forbes magazine, on the occasion of the 100th anniversary of the corporation.
-There, he was interviewed by Hugo Salvatierra, editor-in-chief of the magazine, with his executive staff.